telliott99/covid/plotly/1-intro/intro.md

 #### focus on a region

-The second example is a [script](intro1.py).
+The second example is implemented in [intro1.py](intro1.py).
 The script uses two new arguments to the choropleth constructor:

 - ``locationmode="USA-states"``
 - ``scope='usa'``